miso-lims/walkthroughs/_includes/project-create.md

 {% else %}
 1. Leave the _Reference Genome_ as `Unknown`.
 {% endif %}
-1. In the _Permissions_ section, ensure that your name is selected in the _Owner_ drop-down.
-1. Make sure that _Allow all internal users access?_ is selected.

 1. Click the _Save_ button at the upper right.

 Upon save, you will be taken to the _Edit Project_ page, where you can see the